 Retain Significant Rights to Our Drugs.
-We currently retain worldwide commercialization rights to all of our technology and drug candidates in all markets and indications, except for REMOXY and certain other abuse-resistant drugs that are subject to our strategic alliance with King.
+We currently retain worldwide commercialization rights to all of our technology and drug candidates in all markets and indications, except for REMOXY and certain other abuse-resistant drugs that are subject to the Pfizer Agreements.
 In general, we intend to independently develop our drug candidates through late-stage clinical trials.
 In market segments that require large or specialized sales forces, we may seek sales and marketing alliances with third parties.